 In this article

 Rosacea is a skin condition that causes a reddening of the skin, mainly in the face.
 This reddening can be temporary, characterised by a hot, flushed feeling, or it can become permanent.
-Rosacea can also lead to a burning or tingling sensation in the skin.
+Rosacea symptoms can also include a burning or tingling sensation in the skin.

 The redness associated with rosacea usually effects the cheeks, nose and chin, but it can spread upwards to the forehead or downwards towards the neck and chest.